ZarifTheChief/AmazingDiscoveriesCartTool/README.md

 - This was only tested on a Windows machine...
 Unsure of MacOS.

 FUTURE IMPLEMENTATION
-- Show which cards are avaialbe for pickup at designated store
+- Show which cards are available for pickup at designated store
-- Converted to a Web App so setup is not required
+- Ability to choose printing of card